agcom/entity-extension-model/extensions/id-name.md

-# Reference name
+# Identifier name

 It's suggested to assign a **string** as a name to each entity, each mapping and any other component.
-Thus, you can reference and identify them by their names.
+Thus, you can identify and reference them by their names.

-A reference name,
+An identifier name,

 - Should be **unique** in its context.
 - Can be anything!